Chesterfield County VA Marijuana Distribution and Possession with Intent to Distribute Attorney

 Possession of marijuana is still unlawful, but no longer a criminal offense.

-The Laws in the Commonwealth of Virginia have changed as of July 1 2020.
-Contact us of all updates.
+The Laws in the Commonwealth of Virginia have changed as of July 1, 2020.
+Contact the Weiland Firm, PLC for all relevant updates.

 Virginia used to have some of the toughest laws in the country when it came to marijuana.
-On July 1, 2020 Virginia decided to decriminalize possession of marijuana.
+On July 1, 2020, Virginia decided to decriminalize possession of marijuana.
 However, any amount over one ounce of marijuana will likely be viewed as Possession with Intent to Distribute Marijuana (which is charged the same as selling marijuana).
 Therefore, if you have been charged with any marijuana-related crime in Virginia, you need to consult a Chesterfield County VA marijuana attorney to discuss your options.
-Under the laws of Virginia, sale, manufacture, possession with intent, distribution or a combination of the four violations, can lead to serious penalties, including fines and jail time.
-Besides that, a conviction comes with a permanent criminal record, which can significantly jeopardize your opportunities in education, housing, and employment, among others.
-Fortunately, a skilled drug attorney can help you fight these charges.
-By getting in touch with a criminal defense attorney, you will be increasing your chances of securing a favorable outcome.
+Under the Laws of the Commonwealth of Virginia, the sale, manufacture, possession with intent to distribute or a combination of the four violations can lead to serious penalties including fines and jail time.
+Besides that, a conviction comes with a permanent criminal record which can significantly jeopardize your opportunities in education, housing, and employment.
+Fortunately, a skilled drug attorney from the Weiland Firm can help you fight these charges.
+Don’t forget that by getting in touch with a criminal defense attorney quickly, you increase your chances of securing a favorable outcome.

 Marijuana Laws in Virginia